JHU-PL-Lab/www-fpse/lecture/lists.md

 ```

 * Cool, we can "glue in" any checking function (boolean-returning, i.e. a *predicate*) and `List.filter` will do the rest
-* We can also just supply the function, this often makes us a desirable new function:
+* We can also just supply the function argument (partially apply), this often makes us a desirable new function:

 ```ocaml
 let remove_negatives = List.filter (fun x -> x >= 0);;